solidjs/solid/documentation/rendering.md

 More documentation is available at: [babel-plugin-jsx-dom-expressions](https://github.com/ryansolid/babel-plugin-jsx-dom-expressions)

+### Note on attribute binding order
+Static attributes are created as part of the html template together.
+Expressions fixed and dynamic are applied afterwards in JSX binding order.
+While this is fine for most DOM elements there are some like input elements with `type='range'` where order matters.
+Keep this in mind when binding elements.

 ### Note on TypeScript

 There are a few caveats with using Solid's JSX with TypeScript.
 You need to add index.d.ts from [babel-plugin-jsx-dom-expressions](https://github.com/ryansolid/babel-plugin-jsx-dom-expressions) to your Type roots.
 This defines the JSX elements and attributes needed to use Solid's JSX.
 It also globally defines $ for Solid's control flow.
 As of current it is impossible to set this as an intrinsic element.
 There is an issue submitted: https://github.com/microsoft/TypeScript/issues/31606.
 Similarly TypeScript doesn't like Solid's always single JSX children.
 It needs to be cast to handle those cases.
 Similarly issues have not gained traction as it appears TypeScript TSX only fully supports React or React-look-a-likes. https://github.com/Microsoft/TypeScript/issues/30918.